ajavamind/3D-Camera-Photobooth/README.md

 I set Windows to best performance power mode, set screen never sleeps option, screen saver after 10 minutes without keyboard or mouse input.
 It may be connected to the Internet with a CAT5 cable, but I normally do not connect the photo booth to the Internet except for code development.
+Using the Internet for emailing photos is not implemented for the project, but under consideration.

-### Computer Monitor 1920x1080
+### Computer Monitor
-I am using a LG Full HD 1080P monitor and attach the mini PC to its back.
+I am using a LG Full HD 1080P (1920x1080 pixels) 24 inch monitor and attach the mini PC to its back.
 The monitor is 60 Hz with an IPS display that is good for showing photos.
 The monitor resolution matches the one eye view of the 3D camera.
 A better option might be a portable monitor with a stand, but the desktop monitor was already available.
 My monitor has speakers, but is not touch screen.
 I can see this application using a glasses free computer monitor/TV, but is too expensive for me at this time.

 ### WiFi Portable Router
 I use TP-Link AC750 Wi-Fi Travel Router to establish a local area network for the photo booth.
-It can be connected to the Internet with a CAT5 cable.
+It can be wire connected to the Internet with a CAT5 cable.

 ### Printer
 Canon SELPHY Printer CP1300 for 4x6 prints, connected to local WiFi network.